 DeAngelo Williams (Carolina Panthers – RB)

-Williams is ranked in the top ten among backs on multiple sites – and in many cases, he’s going in the first round.
-Certainly, Carolina is a team that relies heavily on the running game, but with Jonathan Stewart also getting a lot of carries, Williams is way too overvalued.
+Williams is in the top ten among backs on multiple sites – and in many cases, he’s a first round pick.
+Certainly, Carolina is a team that relies heavily on the run game, but with Jonathan Stewart also getting carries, Williams is way too overvalued.

 Alternative Options: Ryan Grant and Ryan Mathews